Hermione Gingold: 1920 to 1948

 Gingold's adult stage career was slow to take off.
 She played Liza in If at the Ambassador's in May 1921, and the Old Woman in Ben Travers's farcical comedy The Dippers produced by Sir Charles Hawtrey at the Criterion in August 1922.

-In 1926 Gingold was divorced from Joseph.
-Later in the same year she married the writer and lyricist Eric Maschwitz, whom she divorced in 1945.
-She underwent a vocal crisis in the late 1920s and early 1930s: she had hitherto described herself as "Shakespearian and soprano" but nodules on her vocal cords brought a drastic drop in pitch, about which she commented, "One morning it was Mozart and the next 'Old Man River'".
-The critic J. C. Trewin described her voice as "powdered glass in deep syrup".
-During this period she broadcast frequently for the BBC and established herself at the experimental theatre-club the Gate Theatre Studio in London, first as a serious actress and later in the genre for which she became famous, revue.
-According to The Times it was in Spread It Abroad (1936) a revue at another theatre, the Saville, with material by Herbert Farjeon that she found her milieu.
+In 1926, Gingold was divorced from Joseph.
+Later in the same year, she married writer and lyricist Eric Maschwitz, whom she divorced in 1945.
+She underwent a vocal crisis in the late 1920s and early 1930s; she had hitherto described herself as "Shakespearian and soprano", but nodules on her vocal cords brought a drastic drop in pitch, about which she commented, "One morning it was Mozart and the next 'Old Man River'".
+Critic J. C. Trewin described her voice as "powdered glass in deep syrup".
+During this period, she broadcast frequently for the BBC and established herself at the experimental theatre-club the Gate Theatre Studio in London, first as a serious actress and later in the genre for which she became famous, revue.
+According to The Times, in Spread It Abroad (1936) a revue at another theatre, the Saville, with material by Herbert Farjeon, she found her milieu.

 In the 10 years from 1938, Gingold concentrated on revues, appearing in nine productions in the West End.
-The first four were The Gate Revue (transferred from the Gate to the Ambassadors, 1939), Swinging the Gate (1940), Rise Above It (1941) and Sky High (1942).
-During this period, she and Hermione Baddeley established a stage partnership that The Times called "briskly sustained mock-rivalry".
+The first four were The Gate Revue (transferred from the Gate to the Ambassadors, 1939), Swinging the Gate (1940), Rise Above It (1941), and Sky High (1942).
+During this period, Hermione Baddeley and she established a stage partnership that The Times called "briskly sustained mock-rivalry".
 Their names were often linked for this reason, although they only ever appeared in three shows together.
 In June 1943, she opened in a Sweet and Low, which was revised and refreshed over a run of almost six years, first as Sweeter and Lower and then Sweetest and Lowest.
-In her sketches, she tended, as Alan Melville recalled, to portray "grotesque and usually unfortunate ladies of dubious age and occasionally, morals; the unhappy female painted by Picasso who found herself lumbered with an extra limb or two … the even less fortunate female who, after years of playing the cello in Palm Court orchestras, ended up bow-legged beyond belief".
-In a biographical sketch, Ned Sherrin wrote "Gingold became a special attraction for American soldiers and 'Thanks, Yanks' was one of her most appropriate numbers.
+In her sketches, x as Alan Melville recalled, she tended to portray "grotesque and usually unfortunate ladies of dubious age and occasionally, morals; the unhappy female painted by Picasso who found herself lumbered with an extra limb or two … the even less fortunate female who, after years of playing the cello in Palm Court orchestras, ended up bow-legged beyond belief".
+In a biographical sketch, Ned Sherrin wrote, "Gingold became a special attraction for American soldiers and 'Thanks, Yanks' was one of her most appropriate numbers.
 During the astringent, name-dropping 'Sweet' series, she played 1,676 performances, before 800,000 people, negotiating 17,010 costume changes".